 The José E. Fernández Hispanic Caribbean Literature collection includes rare books and manuscripts that offer scholars and students a greater understanding of the region’s writers and their published works.
-The collection is especially focused on twentieth-century Puerto Rican and Dominican writers and Cuban authors and artists associated with the Orígenes group.
+The collection is especially focused on 20th-century Puerto Rican and Dominican writers and Cuban authors and artists associated with the Orígenes group.

 Professor José Durand (1925–1990) of the University of California, Berkeley, collected some 3,000 books, periodicals, pamphlets, and broadsides reflecting literary and philological currents of the Renaissance and Enlightenment in Latin America.
-The collection was acquired through the generous donation of the Tom and Dottie Corson Family.
+The Durand collection was acquired through the generous donation of the Tom and Dottie Corson Family.

-Thanks to the donations and financial support of Robert (ND ’63) and Beverly O’Grady (SMC ’63), the Department of Special Collections houses a substantial collection of works by 20th-century writers from the Southern Cone nations of Argentina, Chile, Paraguay and Uruguay.
+Thanks to the donations and financial support of Robert (ND ’63) and Beverly O’Grady (SMC ’63), the Department of Special Collections houses a substantial collection of works by 20th-century writers from the Southern Cone nations of Argentina, Chile, Paraguay, and Uruguay.
 The purpose of the collection is to document the literary development of the region through the comprehensive acquisition of works published by influential writers, with an emphasis on first and rare editions.

-The Department of Special Collections currently possesses some forty bound manuscripts originating from continental Europe and the British Isles that may be dated between 1600 and 1800.
+The Department of Special Collections currently possesses some 40 bound manuscripts originating from continental Europe and the British Isles that may be dated between 1600 and 1800.
 In addition to bound manuscripts, there are many unbound items from this era.